Improving the World One Resolution at a Time

 Debate this resolution in the General Assembly forum.

-The General Assembly resolution Data Protection Accord was passed 11,297 votes to 2,875, and implemented in all WA member nations.
+The General Assembly resolution Protecting Native Prairies and Grasslands was passed 9,280 votes to 5,116, and implemented in all WA member nations.

 Proposals are suggestions for resolutions.
 Any WA member nation with at least two endorsements may make a proposal, which, if it gains the necessary support, will become a resolution.